Skip to content

 Sustainable communication is understood as a Strategic corporate communications focused on sustainability.
 A brand's processes, platforms, media, and products are aligned, so to speak, with the growing interest in environmentally friendly offerings.

-In general, however, the term also describes a Credible, comprehensible, understandable, honest and appreciative communication with, for example, customers, partners, and stakeholders of the company's own operations.
+In general, however, the term also describes a credible, comprehensible, understandable, honest and appreciative communication with, for example, customers, partners, and stakeholders of the company's own operations.

 Sustainable economic growth